-We have audited the financial statements of Rushmoor Borough Council for the year ended 31 March 2017 under the Local Audit and Accountability Act 2014.
-The financial statements comprise the Comprehensive Income and Expenditure Statement; Movement in Reserves Statement; Balance Sheet; Cash Flow Statement; and the related notes 1 to 44 and the Collection Fund and related notes 1 to 3.
+We have audited the financial statements of Rushmoor Borough Council for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.
+The financial statements comprise the:

+- Movement in Reserves Statement; - Comprehensive Income and Expenditure Statement; - Balance Sheet; - Cash Flow Statement; - And the related notes to the Core Financial statements 1 to 41; - Collection Fund and the related notes 1 to 3

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.